 - Factor planning gains: On-site renewables can ease planning approval, especially in sustainability-focused LPAs.

-If you’re facing grid limitations or exploring ways to future-proof your developments, get in touch with Gryd.
-Our CAPEX-free solar and battery solutions are designed to help housebuilders overcome energy barriers and deliver low-carbon homes at scale.
+If you’re facing grid limitations or exploring ways to future-proof your projects, get in touch with Gryd.
+Our CAPEX-free solar and battery solutions help housebuilders reduce grid demand and deliver low-carbon homes at scale.
 Let’s talk about how we can help unlock your next site.